UlbertAO/namaste-react/EP 7 Finding the Path/readme.md

 hook is a function at the end of the day which have specific purpose react-router-dom provides a hook useRouteError -> gives more info about our error

+## keep header intact only body will keep changing according to the route

+need to know children routes to implement above scenario

+## children routes

+applayout will stay as it is we will create childrens of it to load other routs use Outlet component it is like container for children routes

+when there is any change in route outlet willl be filled with respective elements

+## link it on header

+we can use anchor tag with href to go to any page but it will refresh the page and load

+never ever use anchor to route

+in react we can navigate to other page without reloading the page using "Link" from react-router-dom

+<Link to="/contact">Contact Us</Link>

+it is not realoding pages, it is just loading other component

+this is known as single page application

+## there are 2 types of routing

+- client side routing: all the components are loaded in the start , it does not fetch any new page , here components get replaced
+- server side routing: when we navigate to certain page lets say /about , browser make request to server, fetches about.html and displays on browser here reloading happens